rinkkasatiainen/aws-e2e-tests/README.md

 ## Step 2.1 Create an SNS Topic

 open cdk.ts and add SNS topic creation there..

-Look for the code for comments on // step 2.1
+Tip: Look for the code for comments on // step 2.1

 This succeeds, if ```cdk diff ``` returns